Severson-Group/severson_group_git/docs/README.md

 >Describe your changes in imperative mood, e.g. "make xyzzy do frotz" instead of "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy to do frotz", as if you are giving orders to the codebase to change its behavior.

 # Setup and Tools for Git:
 _Note:_ Check whether these tools are installed first!
-Several of these programs are already installed and configured on the Severson Group servers.
+Several of these programs are already installed and configured on the Severson Group computers.

 ## Git Installation
 At a minimum, you'll need to install Git on your PC: https://git-scm.com/